-Fragment of a handscroll remounted as a hanging scroll; ink on paper
+Fragment of a handscroll remounted as a hanging scroll; ink and slight color on paper

 Mr. and Mrs. William H. Marlatt Fund 1985.88